Ventura County Gulls: Team identity

 The team conducted a survey for a team name at the Ventura County Fair in 1985.
 Over 200 different names were submitted.
 The owners, who felt it fitting for the community's coastal location, selected the Gulls.
 Local artist Chris Martinez designed the Gulls logos.
 "The Gull in Flight logo is used on the Gulls' office stationery and will be on the player's uniform caps.
 The Batting Gull has been used for promotional flyers and will be featured on various Gulls memorabilia being sold at the ballpark.
 Both logos typify the characteristics of the Gull.
 The 'flight' logo depicts the beauty and face of a bird in flight; while the 'batting gull' shows the scrappy and competitive nature of this sea bird.
 It is only fitting a beautiful coastal town such as Ventura would adopt the name 'Gulls' for its team."
 The Gulls would adopt the color scheme of their parent club, the Blue Jays.

-After fielding 10 clubs in 1984, the California League of Minor League Baseball made due with 9 members in 1985 after the Lodi Crushers withdrew from the league.
-In early 1985, Ventura County natives and former Major League ballplayers Ken McMullen and Jim Colborn, along with an erstwhile mortician named Jim Biby, acquired an option to purchase and relocate the dormant Crushers franchise for the 1986 season.
-Their plan was to build a 3,000-seat econo park in Camarillo, an hour north of Los Angeles.

-McMullen and Co. ended up obtaining the Crushers for $125,0001 although the ballpark project fell through where they were forced to seek temporary accommodations at Ventura College’s baseball stadium, which had no lights and prohibited the sale of alcohol, therefore all 72 Ventura County Gulls home games were afternoon matinees.
-With no beer.